Assault of Abner Louima: Criminal trials

 Volpe was charged with several counts in federal court of violating Louima's civil rights, obstruction of justice, and making false statements to police; he pleaded "not guilty".
 Midway through the trial, Volpe changed his plea to guilty, confessing to having sodomized Louima.
-Although Louima had suffered several broken teeth, Volpe denied that he ever struck Louima in the mouth with the stick and claimed that he only put it very close to Louima's mouth.
+Although Louima had suffered several broken teeth, Volpe denied that he ever struck him in the mouth with the stick and claimed that he only put it very close to Louima's mouth.
 Volpe also admitted that he had threatened Louima's life.
-Volpe was convicted of the charges.
-On December 13, 1999, he was sentenced to 30 years in prison, without the possibility of parole, as well as a $525 fine and restitution in the amount of $277,495.
+On December 13, 1999, Volpe was sentenced to 30 years in prison, without the possibility of parole, as well as a $525 fine and restitution in the amount of $277,495.

-Charles Schwarz was convicted on June 27, 2000 for helping Volpe assault Louima in the bathroom, and he was sentenced to 15 years in prison.
+Charles Schwarz was convicted on June 27, 2000, for helping Volpe assault Louima in the bathroom, and he was sentenced to 15 years in prison.
 At the time of his conviction, numerous questions were raised about whether he could receive a fair trial in the highly charged atmosphere.
 Volpe identified Wiese, not Schwarz, as the second man in the bathroom, in a recorded interview on news show 60 Minutes, a fact not brought up in the trial.
-The conviction was overturned by the US Court of Appeals for the Second Circuit, which found that Schwarz was denied a fair trial.
+The conviction was overturned by the US Court of Appeals for the Second Circuit, which found that Schwarz was denied a fair trial due to a conflict of interest by his attorney.
 However, in 2002, Schwarz pleaded guilty to a perjury charge for testifying that he did not lead Louima to the bathroom, and he was sentenced to five years in prison.
 His request for leniency was rejected on March 30, 2006.
 He was released to a halfway house in February 2007, and as of 2019 works in New York City as a carpenter.

 Three other NYPD officers (Bruder, Wiese, and Sergeant Michael Bellomo) were indicted for trying to cover up the assault.
 On March 9, 2000, Wiese and Bruder, along with Schwarz, were convicted on the charge of conspiracy to obstruct a federal investigation into the assault on Louima, but their convictions were reversed by a federal appeals court in February 2002 for insufficient evidence.
 Bellomo was found not guilty of trying to cover up the beating of Louima and that of another Haitian immigrant by Volpe earlier that evening.

-Volpe is serving his 30-year sentence at a minimum security facility at the Federal Correctional Institution, Sandstone in Minnesota; he is scheduled for release on January 10, 2024.
-He was assigned BOP Inmate #49477-053.
 In February 2021, Volpe's request for a COVID-related compassionate release was denied.
+He was released from prison on April 13, 2023.

+Jack Smith, then a young assistant United States Attorney, was one of the prosecutors who worked on these cases.